cmendible/cmendible.github.io/content/events/2020/2020-20-02-the-k8s-workshop.md

 url: /events/2020/20/02/the-k8s-workshop/
 ---

-Description In this workshop you'll learn how to deploy, monitor, scale, secure and debug workloads in AKS:
+In this workshop you'll learn how to deploy, monitor, scale, secure and debug workloads in AKS:
 - Deploy an aplication.
 - Configure monitoring and health checks for your application.
 - Scale your application to meet demand.